jkereako/flask-api-skeleton/README.md

 The body must contain a JSON object that defines `username` and `password` fields.

-On success a status code `201` is returned.
+On success a status code `201 (created)` is returned.
 The body of the response contains a JSON object with the newly added user.
 A `Location` header contains the URI of the new user.

 On failure status code `400 (bad request)` is returned.
 ###Notes: